Today (well, tonight) is ROSH HASHANAH 2019, so let me wish a Happy New Year to all of my favorite Chosen People!

 Written entirely by himself, this film is portrayed like an anthology, broken into five segments featuring different historical periods, with Brooks playing different characters in most of them.
-It starts off a bit slow with the THE STONE AGE, starring Sid Ceaser as a caveman, followed by OLD TESTAMENT, with Brooks as Moses.
-But it picks up with THE ROMAN EMPIRE, one of the two longest segments, in which Brooks plays Comicus, a “stand up philosopher” whose manager (Ron Carey) gets him a job performing in front of the Emporor and Empress (Dom Deluis and Madeline Khan).
-Comicus inadvertantly ends up insulting the Emporer and his condemned to fit a slave named Josephus, whom Comicus had earlier befriended and saved (played by Gregory Hines, although I learned that this role was originally written for Richard Pryor, who unfortunately had a little accident before he could begin filming, that’s another huge missed opportunity to see Pryor and Brooks together).
+It starts off a bit slow with THE STONE AGE, starring Sid Ceaser as a caveman, followed by OLD TESTAMENT, with Brooks as Moses.
+But it picks up with THE ROMAN EMPIRE, one of the two longest segments, in which Brooks plays Comicus, a “stand up philosopher” whose manager (Ron Carey) gets him a job performing in front of the Emperor and Empress (Dom Deluis and Madeline Khan).
+Comicus inadvertently ends up insulting the Emporer and his condemned to fight a slave named Josephus, whom Comicus had earlier befriended and saved (played by Gregory Hines, although I learned that this role was originally written for Richard Pryor, who unfortunately had a little accident before he could begin filming, that’s another huge missed opportunity to see Pryor and Brooks together), to the death.
 Together with the help of a Vestal Virgin, played by Mary-Margaret Humes, the group escapes and goes on the run.
 Eventually landing in a small town where Comicus ends up as a waiter serving Jesus Christ (John Hurt) and his disciples during the Last Supper.

-And then the final segment is the aforementioned FRENCH REVOLUTION with Brooks playing the dual roles of King Louis XVI and of a lowly castle-worker (a “piss-boy”, whose job is to walk around the castle carrying a large bucket for the king the nobles to piss into), who is chosen to impersonate the King while the King sneaks out of the castle as the mob arrives.
+And then the final segment is the aforementioned FRENCH REVOLUTION with Brooks playing the dual roles of King Louis XVI and of a lowly castle-worker (a “piss-boy”, whose job is to walk around the castle carrying a large bucket for the king and the nobles to piss into), who is chosen to impersonate the King while the King sneaks out of the castle as the mob arrives.
 This and the Roman Empire segment are the two best parts of the film.

 The film ended with fake previews for segments from a Part II, including “Hitler on Ice”.
-As a kid I remember wondering when it would finally come out, not realizing that it was meant to be a job.
-But this is one film where I do think a sequel could have worked just as well, if one had been made.
+As a kid I remember wondering when it would finally come out, not realizing that it was meant to be a joke.
+But this is one film where I do think a sequel could have worked just as well if one had been made.
 But alas, it was not to be.

 At 93 years old Mel Brooks is still going strong, in recent years he’s been doing voice acting in various animated films.
 The man is one of a kind and a true icon.